Does Concrete Conduct Electricity?

 Is Concrete a Good Conductor?

-So, is concrete conductive or insulative, and does electricity travel through concrete?
-Concrete’s resistivity is tough to measure due to its differences when wet and dry and the wide variety that exists in its makeup.
-Some aggregate behaves differently, and the pores in concrete can create variation as well.
+Concrete’s resistivity is tough to measure due to its differences when wet and dry and the wide variety of its chemical makeup.
+Some aggregates behave differently than others, and concrete pores can create additional variation.